-- 1. No person who has admitted to the sexual abuse of a child or youth or who is known to have a criminal conviction or civil record of child abuse, may be employed or permitted to volunteer to work with or around children or youth in the diocese. - The Safeguarding Record Systems (SRS) of the diocese will be used to obtain, track, and retain all required documentation for screening and training, except for clergy screening (which follows a different process outside of SRS) and except as provided in Section VII.B.

-- Screening and training for lay persons are managed by the Safeguarding Records Administrator (SRA) of the organization in which they serve. - Clergy screening is managed by the Bishop's Office, and clergy training is managed by the Safeguarding Office.
+- 1. No person who has admitted to the sexual abuse of a child or youth or who is known to have a criminal conviction or civil record of child abuse, may be employed or permitted to volunteer to work with or around children or youth in the diocese. - 2.
+The Safeguarding Record Systems (SRS) of the diocese will be used to obtain, track, and retain all required documentation for screening and training, except for clergy screening (which is completed through a process outside of SRS) and except as provided in Section VII.B. - Screening and training for lay persons are managed by the Safeguarding Records Administrator (SRA) of the organization in which they serve. - Clergy screening is managed by the Bishop's Office, and clergy training is managed by the Safeguarding Office.

-See Appendix i, Overview of Safeguarding Screening and Training.
+For an Overview of Safeguarding Screening and Training, see Appendix i.

 - 3. The screening and training for persons who volunteer or are employed in an organization depend upon the position or positions in which they serve.
-See Appendix ii, Safeguarding Requirements by Position.
-For more information about training, see Help Sheet: Safeguarding Training by Position.
-For information on the video courses assigned to each position, see Help Sheet: Safeguarding Training by Position. - 4.
+See Appendix ii, Safeguarding Requirements by Position. - 4.
 The Safeguarding thresholds for lay persons working with or around children or youth are described below.
 Any exceptions to these requirements must be approved by the Safeguarding Office. - a.
 No lay volunteer (other than a Parent Volunteer under Section VII.B.1) will be allowed to work regularly with or around children or youth until all screening requirements for the volunteer's position(s) have been completed and approved. - b.
-No lay employee will be allowed to work with or around children or youth until a screening has been completed and approved in SRS or under an Independent Screening Agreement (see Section VII.C.3) - c.
+No lay employee will be allowed to work with or around children or youth until screening has been completed and approved in SRS or under an Independent Screening Agreement (see Section VII.C.3) - c.
 For the lay volunteer or employee to be allowed to continue working around children or youth, all screening and training requirements must be completed within 45 days from when they were initiated (see Appendix i). - d.
 No person may serve as a Qualified Adult unless all screening and training requirements are currently met.
 No exception to this rule is permitted without the consent of the Safeguarding Minister. - 5.
-The Safeguarding Thresholds for members of the clergy are found in Appendix i, Overview of Safeguarding Screening and Training.
+The Safeguarding Thresholds for members of the clergy are found in Appendix i: Overview of Safeguarding Screening and Training.